Kempinski: History

-In 1953 Dr Friedrich Unger sold his shares and the name Kempinski to the "Hotelbetriebs-Aktiengesellschaft", which already ran hotels such as the Baltic, the Bristol and the Kaiserhof.
+In 1953 Friedrich Unger sold his shares and the name Kempinski to the "Hotelbetriebs-Aktiengesellschaft", which already ran hotels such as the Baltic, the Bristol and the Kaiserhof.
 The name Bristol was adopted and is still used at the Kempinski Hotel at 27 Kurfürstendamm.
 In subsequent years, the "Hotelbetriebs-Aktiengesellschaft" took over the management of several famous hotels.
 In 1957 it acquired the luxurious Hotel Atlantic in Hamburg.

 In 1970 the General Assembly of the "Hotelbetriebs-Aktiengesellschaft" voted to change its name to "Kempinski Hotelbetriebs-Aktiengesellschaft".
 In the same year, a long-lasting partnership was established with Lufthansa in the form of a 50-per cent participation in the Hotel Vier Jahreszeiten in Munich, in which Lufthansa already had a holding.
 In 1977 the hotel company received its present name as "Kempinski Aktiengesellschaft (AG)".
 At the same time, the Kempinski Hotel Frankfurt Gravenbruch was added to the group's portfolio as its fourth German hotel.

 In 1985, Lufthansa acquired shares in Kempinski AG and thereby enabled the hotel company to operate Kempinski hotels abroad too.
 A year later, Kempinski AG, Lufthansa and the finance company Rolaco S.A. founded Kempinski Hotels S.A., with its head office in Geneva.
 In 1993 Kempinski AG acquired all the shares in Kempinski S.A.

 The Bangkok-based Dusit Sindhorn Company Ltd took over Kempinski in November 1994, when it acquired a 52% stake.
 The 50:50 joint venture between Dusit Thani Group, and the Siam Commercial Bank eventually accumulated an 83% stake in the group, and Dusit Thani exited from the joint venture in 1998 when it sold out to its partner.

 In February 2017, the two existing shareholders of Kempinski AG formalized previous plans for an equity transfer between them.
 The majority shares of Kempinski AG are held by the existing Bahraini shareholder while the shareholder from Thailand holds a minority.

 In the same month, Kempinski announced the opening of its first luxury hotel in Cuba.

+In 2024, Kempinski acquired two hotels previously managed by Emaar, formerly known as Address Boulevard and Address Dubai Mall.
+These hotels are now known as Kempinski The Boulevard and Kempinski Central Avenue Dubai, doubling Kempinski's presence in Dubai to four.

 Kempinski Hotels worldwide

-Kempinski Hotels' portfolio currently comprises 78 hotels and residences worldwide, including the Hotel Adlon in Berlin, the Taschenbergpalais in Dresden, Hotel Indonesia Kempinski in Jakarta, the Kempinski Hotel Beijing Lufthansa Center in Beijing, the Çırağan Palace Kempinski in Istanbul, the Gran Hotel Manzana Kempinski La Habana in Cuba, the Kempinski Hotel Corvinus, Budapest, and the Kempinski Hotel Mall of the Emirates in Dubai, UAE and also Kempinski Hotel in Accra, Ghana.

-Recently, the Kempinski chain opened a brand new hotel in Tel Aviv, Israel, complete with a full spa and restaurant in the hottest spot of the city.

-In 2019, Kempinski officially opened its new branch in Nusa Dua, Bali, Indonesia with name The Apurva Kempinski Bali, remarking its second portfolio in Indonesia after Hotel Indonesia Kempinski in Jakarta.

-With the exception of the Hotel Vier Jahreszeiten Kempinski in Munich, which belongs to the group, and three hotels with leasing contracts, Kempinski Hotels manages luxury hotels and residences.
+Kempinski Hotels' portfolio currently comprises 79 hotels and residences worldwide.
+With the exception of the Hotel Vier Jahreszeiten Kempinski in Munich, which belongs to the group, and two hotels with leasing contracts, Kempinski Hotels operates its luxury hotels and residences under management contracts.